-Gain (Loss) Recognized within General and Administrative Expen Derivatives Not Designated as Years Ended March 31, Hedging Instruments 2016 2015 2014

-Forward foreign currency exchange contracts \$ 777,000 \$ (1,034,000) \$ (842,000)
+Gain (Loss) Recognized within General and Administrative Expe nistrative Expenses Derivatives Not Designated as Year s Ended March 31, Hedging Instruments 2017 2016 2015 Forward foreign currency exchange contracts \$ 843,000 \$ 777,000 \$ (1,034,000)

-The fair value of the forward foreign currency exchange contracts of \$416,000 and \$1,193,000 is included in other current liabilities in the accompanying consolidated balance sheets at March 31, 2016 and 2015, respectively.
+The fair value of the forward foreign currency exchange contracts of \$427,000 is included in prepaid and other current assets in the accompanying consolidated balance sheet at March 31, 2017.
+The fair value of the forward foreign exchange contracts of \$416,000 is included in other current liabilities in the accompanying consolidated balance sheet at March 31, 2016.

-14. Fair Value Measurements
+13. Fair Value Measurements